 Amery is a very small city located in the state of Wisconsin.
 With a population of 2,834 people and three constituent neighborhoods, Amery is the 202nd largest community in Wisconsin.

 The people who call Amery home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Amery residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Amery include Norwegian, Swedish, Irish, and Scots-Irish.
+Important ancestries of people in Amery include Norwegian, Swedish, Irish, and English.

 The most common language spoken in Amery is English.
 Other important languages spoken here include Spanish and French.